Overview

 Responding to a discussion thread

-The Add comment to page endpoint can also be used to respond to a discussion thread on a block.
-(Reminder: Page blocks are the child elements that make up the page content, like a paragraph, header, to-do list, etc.) If you’re using this endpoint to respond to a discussion, you will need to provide adiscussion_id parameter instead of a parent.page_id.
+The Create comment endpoint can also be used to respond to an existing discussion thread on a page or block.
+(Reminder: Page blocks are the child elements that make up the page content, like a paragraph, header, to-do list, etc.) If using this endpoint to respond to a discussion, provide adiscussion_id parameter instead of a parent object.

 - You can use the Retrieve comments endpoint, which will return a list of open comments on the page or block.